 6. Diamond beach and Jökulsárlón glacier lagoon

-Diamond beach is one of the most popular beaches in Iceland.
+Diamond Beach is one of the most popular beaches in Iceland.
 It is located near the Jökulsárlón iceberg lagoon.
 The glacier melts, and icebergs break off of it and later break up into smaller pieces.

 Those then are washed into the ocean through a canal connected to the ocean.
 The waves simply wash them ashore where the broken-up iceberg pieces rest until they melt completely.
-They look like blueish-white diamond pieces laying on the black sand – and that is where the name of the beach came from.
+They look like blueish-white diamond pieces lying on the black sand – and that is where the name of the beach came from.

 7. DC-3 Plane wreck

-DC-3 Plane wreck is definitely one of the most unique places and one of the most famous Instagram spots in Iceland!
+DC-3 Plane Wreck is definitely one of the most unique places and one of the most famous Instagram spots in Iceland!
 It is an abandoned plane wreck of the US Navy plane that crashed in an empty lava field in Iceland in 1973.